TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

 \subsubsection{Comparison with the literature}

-We compare TMT's performance on each MMT task with the other works in the literature.
-The TMT model in this section employs 10M training samples.
+We compare TMT's performance on each MMT task with the previous works.

-\newpara{Image Captioning Tasks.} Table~\ref{table:img2txt} shows the results of image-to-text translation of TMT and other competing systems.
+\textbf{Image Captioning Tasks.} Table~\ref{table:img2txt} shows the results of image-to-text translation of TMT and other competing systems.
 We also report the performances of raw image-based systems for reference purposes.
 We observe that our TMT accomplishes comparable performances among state-of-the-art discrete image-based models.
-Notably, the proposed TMT is competitive with the LLM-based method~\cite{ge2023planting} with a much smaller number of parameters, on COCO.
-Note that \citet{ge2023planting} is built on OPT 2.7B model~\cite{zhang2022opt} while the proposed TMT consists of a 270M multi-modal model.
+Notably, the proposed TMT is competitive with the LLM-based method~\cite{ge2023planting} with a much smaller number of parameters.
+Note that while the modality translation module (excluding the tokenizer and detokenizer) of \cite{ge2023planting} is built on OPT 2.7B model~\cite{zhang2022opt}, the proposed TMT employs a 270M multi-modal model.
 This shows the effectiveness of the proposed TMT compared to the method of finetuning LLM.
 Moreover, TMT can perform six MMT tasks while the previous methods can only perform two MMT tasks at maximum.

 Table~\ref{tab:img2sp} shows the direct image-to-speech captioning performances.
 TMT outperforms the recently proposed state-of-the-art~\cite{kim2024towards} on both COCO and Flickr8k databases and even achieves comparable performances with raw-image based method.
-Since the decoder of the proposed TMT is trained using multi-tasks with text simultaneously, it better models linguistics compared to the transfer learning from the text of \citet{kim2024towards}.
+Please note that the vocoder used in \cite{kim2024towards} and TMT is the same.
+Since the decoder of the proposed TMT is trained using multi-tasks with text simultaneously, it better models linguistic information compared to the transfer learning from the text of \cite{kim2024towards}.